High Marnham Power Station: Turbine/generator plant

 Designed and built by the English Electric Co., five steam turbine units of high pressure, intermediate pressure and double-flow low pressure turbine cylinders were coupled to 200 MW generators.
+These were the first units at this size on the UK grid system with the first set ordered in early 1955.

-At the end of May 1959, the first turbo-generator stator left English Electric at Stafford, for one of the 200 kW 3,000 rpm units.
+At the end of May 1959, the first turbo-generator stator left English Electric at Stafford, for one of the 200 MW 3,000 rpm units.
 It weighed 220 tons, thought to be the heaviest electrical equipment transported in the UK.
-The third 200 kW unit was installed in December 1960.
+The third 200 MW unit was installed in December 1960.

 The steam flow into the turbine was regulated by the hydraulically controlled steam inlet valves to maintain a generating speed of 3000 RPM.
 The turbine over-speed protection was by weight eccentric rings on the turbine shaft, set to throw-out at a predetermined RPM and shutting the high pressure cylinder inlet steam valves.
 Exhaust flow from the HP turbine cylinders passed to the boiler for reheating (with some having been bled off to feed heaters), returned to the intermediate pressure cylinder (with some bled off to low pressure feed heaters) and exhausted from the double-flow LP cylinder under vacuum into underslung water-cooled condensers.
 Condenser cooling water was delivered from a sub-basement ring main around the turbine house.
 The turbine/generator assembly was mounted on reinforced concrete pedestals that ran along the length of the turbine hall.
 High Marnham was one of the CEGB's twenty steam power stations with the highest thermal efficiency; in 1963–4 the thermal efficiency was 33.66 per cent, 33.31 per cent in 1964–5, and 32.93 per cent in 1965–6.
 The annual electricity output of High Marnham was: